-A Unique Area of Law
+Maritime Claims Cases: A Unique Area of Subrogation Law

-After hundreds of years, shipping still remains the predominant method of transporting good world-wide.
+After hundreds of years, shipping still remains the predominant method of transporting goods worldwide.
 Contracts arranging these movements are vast and complex.
 The 2021 Suez Canal blockage by the Ever Given reminds us that waterway passage is unpredictable, and disputes are inevitable.

-Jurisdictional Challenges In Maritime Subrogation
+Jurisdictional Challenges in Maritime Subrogation

-Rathbone Group Maritime Experience
+Rathbone Group’s Maritime Subrogation Experience